Laurafrey11/Portfolio./data-analysis-transformation/SQL/README.md

-# ⚙️ SQL procedure & App Script Automated Analysis Reporting
+# ⚙️ SQL Procedure & App Script Automated Reporting

 ## 🧠 Business Problem
-The company needed to automate reports that they had been doing manually.
-This process was repetitive, error-prone and time-consuming.
+The company needed to automate analytical reports that were previously generated manually.
+This process was repetitive, error-prone and time-consuming, making it difficult to deliver consistent and timely insights.

-The stored procedure is designed for business analytics and portfolio demonstrations.
+Additionally, the solution was designed to support business analytics use cases and serve as a portfolio demonstration of advanced SQL capabilities.
-It aggregates total monthly sales per product category and computes the month-over-month growth percentage.
-Useful for dashboards, reports, or showcasing analytical SQL capabilities.

 ## 🗂 Process & Data Sources
 - Excel / Google Sheets
-- Databases
+- Relational databases

 ## 🛠 Tools & Technologies
 - SQL
-- App Script
-- Google Sheet
 - Microsoft SQL Server (T-SQL 2017+)
+- Google Apps Script
+- Google Sheets

 ## ⚙️ Solution
-I designed a workflow that:
+I designed an automated reporting workflow that:
-- Cleans and transforms data in the sheet
+- Cleans and transforms data directly within Google Sheets
-- A procedure that returns monthly sales totals by category and calculates the percentage growth compared to the previous month.
+- Executes a SQL stored procedure to aggregate monthly sales by product category
+- Calculates month-over-month growth percentages
+- Returns structured, analytics-ready results for dashboards and reports

+The stored procedure is optimized for business analytics and repeatable reporting.

 ## 🚀 Impact
-- Significant reduction in manual clean up
+- Significant reduction in manual data preparation
-- Improved data accuracy
+- Improved data accuracy and consistency
-- Faster access to updated insights
+- Faster access to up-to-date analytical insights

 ## 🖼 Workflow Preview